mesosphere/dcos-docs-site/pages/dkp/konvoy/1.5/reference/command-line-interface/konvoy-diagnose/index.md

 ### Synopsis

 Creates a diagnostics bundle of the cluster in the form of a gzipped tar archive.
-Such a bundle contains a lot of information about the current state of the cluster, e.g. log files, networking parameters and pod status in order to be able to diagnose issues
+The bundle contains information about the current state of the cluster, for example, log files, networking parameters, and pod status, to assist in diagnosing issues.

 ```
 konvoy diagnose [flags]